ibm-cloud-docs/power-iaas/modifying-instance.md

 To delete a VSI, complete the following steps:

-1. On the **Virtual server instances** page, click the overflow menu (⋮) on the VSI entry and select **Delete**.
-The Delete virtual server instance confirmation dialog is displayed.<br>
+1. On the **Virtual server instances** page, locate the VSI that you want to delete and use one of the following methods:

+   - Click the overflow menu (⋮) for the VSI entry and select **Delete**.
-    Or <br>

-   On the **Virtual server instances** page, select the VSI that you want to delete.
-The **Virtual server instance details** page is displayed.
-Click the **delete** icon on the upper right of the screen.
+   - Click the VSI name to open the **Virtual server instance details** page, then click the **Delete** icon.

    The Delete virtual server instance confirmation dialog is displayed.

 2. On the confirmation dialog, set **Delete data volumes attached to this instance** to on to acknowledge the following:

     - The data volumes that are attached to the VSI are deleted.
 Data volumes that are attached to multiple VSIs are not deleted.
     - Any auxiliary volumes on the secondary site are also deleted.

-3. To confirm, type the VSI name in the text field.
+3. To confirm, type the name of the VSI that you want to delete.

-4. Click **Delete virtual server instance** to initiate the deletion request.
+4. Click **Delete virtual server instance**.

+   The deletion process begins immediately and cannot be undone.
 You cannot recover a virtual server instance after it is deleted.
    {: note}